HamedCoding/LR/README.md

-## Predicting the USA housing price with the help of scikit-learn and it's linear regression model
+## Predicting the USA housing price with the help of scikit-learn, standard scaler, cross-validation
+### Finally, in this case LinReg was the best choice